UmbrellaCrow612/code-handbook/pages/fundamentals/performance-optimization.md

 ## Questions

-- How can profiling and benchmarking techniques help identify performance bottlenecks in an application?
+1. How can profiling and benchmarking techniques help identify performance bottlenecks in an application?
 Provide examples of specific metrics that can be measured and analyzed during profiling.

-- Explain the concept of algorithmic complexity and how it impacts an application's performance.
+2. Explain the concept of algorithmic complexity and how it impacts an application's performance.
 Discuss the significance of Big O notation in analyzing and selecting efficient algorithms.

-- Describe the role of code and data structure optimization in improving application performance.
+3. Describe the role of code and data structure optimization in improving application performance.
 Provide examples of code refactoring techniques and discuss the importance of selecting appropriate data structures.

-- Discuss the trade-offs involved in performance optimization.
+4. Discuss the trade-offs involved in performance optimization.
 How can developers strike a balance between optimizing for speed and managing resource utilization?
 Provide examples of situations where trade-offs may arise and how to approach them.

-By answering these questions, students will gain a deeper understanding of the concepts and principles related to performance optimization.

 ## Conclusion